shivam-saway/python-learn-n-share/FilesQ&A.md

 I noticed that in different modes, like 'a+' or 'r+', you mentioned the cursor position is at the start or end.
 What is this cursor exactly?
 Can I control it?
 And how does this relate to how Python reads and writes files?

 ### 👨‍🏫 Mentor:
-Brilliant question!
-You're thinking like a real developer now. 😄

 Let’s break it down and understand it step by step:

 So, let me answer your first question,